maxludden/supergene-v2/books/book10/md/chapter-3165.md

 That was what Han Sen thought, but he was a God Spirit.
 He could not sign up.
 He took off the Sky God Crown and signed up.

 Han Sen used the name Dollar to join.
-Upon seeing him use that nickname, used the title “Ingo.”
+Upon seeing him use that nickname, used the title “Ingot.”
 She wanted to join.

 Feng Yin Yin thought it was funny.
 She thought about her own name and decided on Lucky.